BluePigeonProject/blue-pigeon/README.md

 ### 1. Blue Pigeon - The Mobile Application | The magical little blue messenger

 Blue Pigeon is the Android mobile application that acts as the intermediary proxy between the compromised host and the C2 server (a.k.a a Blue Coop).
-Blue Pigeon communicates with the compromised host (infected with Blue Dispatcher payload) over traditional Bluetooth file sharing (using OBEX).
-Data is exfiltrated from the host as JSON objects over text files (this can be customized by editing the `BluePigeonListener` class in the `com.csg.bluepigeon.pigeon` package and can be subsequently relayed to a remote Blue Coop .
-Upon receiving, a copy of the message will also be kept in the `/sdcard/blue_pigeon/backup` directory.
+Blue Pigeon communicates with the compromised host (infected with the Blue Dispatcher payload) over traditional Bluetooth file sharing (using OBEX).
+Data is exfiltrated from the host as JSON objects over text files.
+This can be customized by editing the `BluePigeonListener` class in the `com.csg.bluepigeon.pigeon` package and can be subsequently relayed to a remote Blue Coop.
+Upon receipt, a copy of the message will also be kept in the `/sdcard/blue_pigeon/backup` directory.

 In this repo, Blue Pigeon comes in the form of a simple looking Battery Optimizer application.
 However, it can be revamped into other UI styles.
-Feel free to customize Blue Pigeon’s UI to suit your operation needs by editing the `com.csg.bluepigeon.ui` package.
+Feel free to customize Blue Pigeon’s UI to suit your operation's needs by editing the `com.csg.bluepigeon.ui` package.

 <p align="center">
 <img src="/images/battery-optimizer.jpg">